NellowTCS/Mesh-NOW/Docs/docs/guide/reliability.md

 ## Pending Message Table

-Unacknowledged messages are tracked in a fixed-size table.
-Each slot stores the pre-serialized wire buffer (not a `mesh_message_t`) so retransmits avoid re-encoding:
+Unacknowledged messages live in a fixed-size table.
+Each slot stores the pre-serialized wire buffer (not a `mesh_message_t`), so retransmits avoid re-encoding:

 ```c
 typedef struct {